 Whole oats, wheat and rye are also dietary sources of enterolactone, however their ability to reduce the risk of breast cancer is less clear.
 While sesame seeds are an excellent dietary source of enterolactone, they might promote breast cancer in some women (see the sesame seeds and sesame oil page).

-Latest research finds enterolactone inhibits extracellular matrix changes
+Latest research finds enterolactone inhibits extracellular changes

 The study referenced at the beginning of this news story was designed to investigate molecular and cellular mechanisms of enterolactone that contribute to its anti-cancer effects in MDA-MB-231 triple negative breast cancer cells.
 Breast cancer cells have the ability to enhance their own survival by manipulating the tumor microenvironment through remodeling of the extracellular matrix.